xiaodongliang/FOMT-Prototype/README.md

   2)	Similar to #1, but the presenter will log in with number #0.
 The presenter sends the model to the webpage.
 So when presenter clicks RFQ, all vendors can get the notification.
 They can start to bid.
 The bid value is a random value which means how much the cost is.
 In the page of presenter, bid table will be shown up.

- 3) Similar to #2, but a click the first button of Fusion plugin to generate a chair, next click any other button to generate carving curves.
+ 3) Similar to #2, but click the first button of Fusion plugin to generate a chair, next click any other button to generate carving curves.
 Then the model with g-code will be sent to the customer, next to vendor.
 The customer can click CNC button, the simulation process of CNC will run in the viewer of vendor’s page.